mat-s/100-days-of-code/r1-log.md

 ### Day 21: November 4, 2019
 **Today's Progress**: Today I went through a bit more of higher order functions.
 I want realize that I often think to much of one-step-at-a-time, so I want to practice higher functions a bit more in detail.

+### Day 22: November 6, 2019
+**Today's Progress**: I had to pause a day because of work.
+But today I started to code again and spent some more time on the chapter for higher order functions.
+I still often have a knot in my head, so I want to stay with that chapter until it goes smoother